loyjoy/academy/live/live.md

 ![Manage templates](manage_templates.png "Manage templates")

-## Wrap-up: LoyJoy's Live chat Benefits
+## Conclusion

+By using LoyJoy's live chat, you will see many benefits, including:

 1. Enabling live human interaction